fatma-oz/Rising_Star_Pre-assignment/README.md

 A. The daily price data in a certain date range given by the downward_trend function were compared consecutively.
 It was determined how many days the longest downtrend was.

 B. The maximum value (the highest trading volume) of the total volumes variable in euros and the date of this value were reached.

+C. By finding the maximum profit the given date range, it was determined on which day the bitcoin should be bought and sold in order to obtain this profit.